katonpang/CaseStudy1DDS/README.md

 **Description:**

-- `beer_id` is a unique identifier for each beer in the dataset.
+- `Name` is the name of the beer.
-- `name` is the name of the beer.
+- `Beer_ID` is a unique identifier for each beer in the dataset.
-- `brewery_id` is the identifier of the brewery that produces the beer.
+- `ABV` is the Alcohol by Volume (ABV) percentage, showing the alcoholic content of the beer.
-- `state` is the state in which the brewery is located.
+- `IBU` represents the International Bitterness Units (IBU) for each beer, quantifying its bitterness.
-- `style` describes the style or type of beer (e.g., Lager, IPA, Stout, etc.).
+- `Brewery_id` is the identifier of the brewery that produces the beer.
-- `ibu` represents the International Bitterness Units (IBU) for each beer, quantifying its bitterness.
+- `Style` describes the style or type of beer (e.g., Lager, IPA, Stout, etc.).
-- `abv` is the Alcohol by Volume (ABV) percentage, showing the alcoholic content of the beer.
+- `Ounces` is the volume of beer in a fluid ounce.

 ### Breweries.csv

 **Variables:**

-1. `brewery_id` (Integer): Unique identifier for each brewery.
+1. `Brew_ID` (Integer): Unique identifier for each brewery.
-2. `name` (Character): The name of the brewery.
+2. `Name` (Character): The name of the brewery.
-3. `city` (Character): The city where the brewery is located.
+3. `City` (Character): The city where the brewery is located.
-4. `state` (Character): The state in which the brewery is located.
+4. `State` (Character): The state in which the brewery is located.

 **Description:**

-- `brewery_id` is a unique identifier for each brewery.
+- `Brew_ID` is a unique identifier for each brewery.
-- `name` is the name of the brewery.
+- `Name` is the name of the brewery.
-- `city` is the city where the brewery is situated.
+- `City` is the city where the brewery is situated.
-- `state` represents the state in which the brewery is located.
+- `State` represents the state in which the brewery is located.

 ## Analysis